jardabezdek/ffc-backend/infra/transform/README.md

-## :rocket: Frozen facts center transform layel
+## :rocket: Frozen facts center transform layer

 The transform layer of the data pipeline is built using dbt, and duckdb.